August 6, 2019

 While not the first name that comes to mind — that honor belongs to Salesforce — Oracle is still a big name when you're looking for a CRM.
 Salesforce, meanwhile, is the market leader with numerous companies singing its praises including Adidas, Amazon Web Services, Toyota, and Spotify.

-But while Salesforce works for those successful companies the real question is whether Salesforce or Oracle can work for your business.
-This article aims to guide you through that decision with a general comparison of both platforms.
+But, while Salesforce works for those successful companies the real question is whether Salesforce or Oracle can work for your business.
+The best way to do that is to grab a customized price for each with our personalized CRM software pricing quotes tool.
+Plus, this article aims to guide you through the decision with a general comparison of both platforms.

 - Robust enterprise features